0x003 Sequence

 Criterion (Cauchy) \(f_n\) converges uniformly to \(f\) iff for every \(\epsilon > 0\), there exists a \(N\) such that

 2.1.3.
-Properties of Uniform Convergence
+Uniform Convergence and Continuity

 Theorem (continuity) Let \(f_n\) be a sequence of functions defined on \(A \subset R\) that converges uniformly on \(A\) to a function \(f\).
 If \(f_n\) is continuous at \(c \in A\), then \(f\) is continuous at \(c\)